Prof. dr Joep van den Bercken prize

 Minne Heringa, RIVM, Postvak 1, Postbus 1, 3720 BA Bilthoven.

 PROCEDURE AND EVALUATION

-The evaluation committee has the JvB-prize.
-It applies that at least two thirds of the people who sit in the evaluation committee are behind the decision.
-The assessment committee will submit a short written note to the NVT board explain the reasoning used for granting the JvB Prize.
+The evaluation committee selects the winner, where at least two thirds of the evaluation committee must agree on the selected candidate.
+The assessment committee will submit a short written note to the NVT board explain the reasoning behind the selection of the winner of the JvB Prize.